salander0411/samp-cli/README.md

   - [samp local](#samp-local) - test your Lambda functions locally with real events from your AWS account
   - [samp explore](#samp-explore) - explore patterns on serverlessland.com
   - [samp console](#samp-console) - open the AWS console for a resource in your stack
-  - [samp generate](#samp-generate) - generate a SAM resources with the help of ChatGPT prompts
+  - [samp generate](#samp-generate) - generate a SAM resources with the help of Claude Model prompts
-  - [samp describe](#samp-describe) - describe a SAM resource using ChatGPT
+  - [samp describe](#samp-describe) - describe a SAM resource using Claude
   - [samp source](#samp-source) - add additional sources for init templates and pattern imports
   - [samp policy](#samp-policy) - generate IAM policies for your Lambda functions, state machines and IAM roles
   - [samp return-values](#samp-return-values) - get the return values of a SAM/CloudFormation resource